Exawind/openturbine/_sources/theory/index.rst.txt

 Theory Manual
 =============

-This section describes the theoretical background of OpenTurbine such as formulation of elements, constraints, and other relevant topics.
+This section describes the theoretical background of Kynema such as formulation of elements, constraints, and other relevant topics.

 .. toctree::